geoffreybennett/scarlett2/README.md

 Available operations:
 - `reboot` — reboot the device
-- `reset-config` — reset to factory configuration
+- `reset-config` — reset to default configuration
 - `erase-firmware` — reset the device to factory firmware
 - `update` — update the device's firmware